KCL-BMEIS/VS_Seg/README.md

 # Automatic Vestibular Schwannoma Segmentation using Deep Learning

-This repository provides scripts for the segmentation of vestibular schwannoma on 3D T1 or T2 images, based on the following paper:
+This repository provides scripts for the segmentation of vestibular schwannoma on 3D T1 or T2 images, based on the following papers:

 * Wang, G. et al. Automatic Segmentation of Vestibular Schwannoma from T2-Weighted MRI by Deep Spatial Attention with Hardness-Weighted Loss, MICCAI, pp 264-272, 2019.
+* Shapey, J. et al. An artificial intelligence framework for automatic segmentation and volumetry of vestibular schwannomas from contrast-enhanced T1-weighted and high-resolution T2-weighted MRI.
+Journal of Neurosurgery, 1(aop), pp.1-9.

 ## Model